 This inundation map has been compiled with the best currently available scientific information.
 The inundation line represents the maximum considered tsunami runup from a number of maximum credible tsunami sources, thus all of the inundation seen in a particular area will not likely be inundated during a single tsunami event.
 However, actual conditions during a tsunami may vary, so the accuracy of the inundation shown here cannot be guaranteed.
-Although an attempt has been made to identify a credible upper bound to inundation at any location along the coastline, it remains possible that actual inundation could be greater in a major tsunami event.
-This map is intended to portray the worst case scenario and does not provide any further information about the return periods of the events studied here.
+Although an attempt has been made to identify a credible upper bound to inundation at any location along the coastline, it remains possible that actual inunalong the coastine, it remains possible that actual inun-dation could be greater in a major tsunami event.
+This map is intended to portray the worst case scenario and does not provide any further information about the re-turn periods of the events studied here.
 Interpretation of this tsunami inundation map by qualified individuals is strongly recommended.